“Take risks. If you win you will be happy. If you lose you will be wise.”

 A key strategy in any successful weight loss program is to treat your body in the way it was meant to be utilized.
 A top priority of this strategy is to eat a diet consisting of whole natural foods – fresh fruits and vegetables, and the variable addition of whole grains, raw nuts and seeds, and legumes.
 In addition to the many other health benefits, this dietary strategy will provide sufficient stretch receptor activity, resulting in satiety.
 With this dietary strategy, significant overeating is much less likely to occur.
 At the Center, for lunch and dinner, we recommend that meals be eaten in a particular order.

 First, eat a large, raw vegetable salad.
 Steamed vegetables should be eaten next.
 Finally, eat starchy vegetables and whole grains.
 There is a reason for this recommendation.
 We have observed that once a person gets a taste of higher-calorie foods (such as cooked grains), lower-calorie foods (such as raw salad) are suddenly less appealing.
 This can result in less salad and vegetable consumption, which, in turn, can cause an overall increase of the meal’s caloric density.
 By starting with the least caloric foods – when we are the most hungry – more low-density food is consumed.
 This results in more stretching of the stomach, which helps us to feel full and thus less likely to overeat.
+If after losing the weight that you want to lose you’re left with stubborn areas of fat, you may want to try a treatment called Coolsculpting to help resolve this problem.
+If after losing the weight that you want to lose you’re left with stubborn areas of fat, you may want to try a treatment called Coolsculpting to help resolve this problem.
+You might be able to reduce excess fat on your stomach, thighs, arm, and more – and get the slim figure you’ve always wanted.
+A further advantage of this treatment could be that it is painless and non-invasive.
+If you are interested in learning more about this treatment, you might contact cool sculpting specialist.

 Using this strategy, there is little need to be concerned about portion size.
 There is truly no need to “go hungry.”
 By consuming the majority of calories from moderately concentrated, unprocessed, whole, natural foods, most of the “fat battle” is easily won.
 Combined with a moderate exercise program, this strategy really works – just as nature intended.
 We have found that our overweight patients tend to lose about two pounds per week using this strategy.
 Most medical researchers would consider our patients’ successes to be “miraculous.”
 We don’t, but we are very pleased to see our patients consistently rewarded for following this “uncommon sense” approach to weight loss.”